Blue Velvet (film): Critical reception

 On the other hand, Paul Attanasio of The Washington Post said "the film showcases a visual stylist utterly in command of his talents" and that Angelo Badalamenti "contributes an extraordinary score, slipping seamlessly from slinky jazz to violin figures to the romantic sweep of a classic Hollywood score," but stated that Lynch "isn't interested in communicating, he's interested in parading his personality.
 The movie doesn't progress or deepen, it just gets weirder, and to no good end."
 A general criticism from US critics was Blue Velvet's approach to sexuality and violence.
 They asserted that this detracted from the film's seriousness as a work of art, and some condemned the film as pornographic.
-One of its detractors, Roger Ebert, praised Isabella Rossellini's performance as "convincing and courageous" but criticized how she was depicted in the film, even accusing David Lynch of misogyny: "degraded, slapped around, humiliated and undressed in front of the camera.
+One of its detractors, Roger Ebert, stated that the large amount of "jokey small-town satire" in the film made it impossible to take its themes seriously.
+Ebert praised Rossellini's performance as "convincing and courageous" but criticized how she was depicted in the film, even accusing David Lynch of misogyny: "degraded, slapped around, humiliated and undressed in front of the camera.
 And when you ask an actress to endure those experiences, you should keep your side of the bargain by putting her in an important film."
-While Ebert in later years came to consider Lynch a great filmmaker, his negative view of Blue Velvet remained unchanged after he revisited it in the 21st century.
+While Ebert in later years came to consider Lynch a great filmmaker, his negative view of Blue Velvet remained unchanged in the 21st century.

-The film is now widely considered a masterpiece and has a score of 95% on Rotten Tomatoes based on 80 reviews with an average rating of 8.8/10.
+The film is widely considered a masterpiece and holds an approval of 91% on Rotten Tomatoes based on 138 reviews, with an average rating of 8.2/10.
 The website's critical consensus states: "If audiences walk away from this subversive, surreal shocker not fully understanding the story, they might also walk away with a deeper perception of the potential of film storytelling."
-The film also has a score of 76 out of 100 on Metacritic based on 15 critics, indicating "generally favorable reviews".
+The film also has a score of 75 out of 100 on Metacritic based on 15 critics, indicating "generally favorable" reviews.
 Looking back in his Guardian/Observer review, critic Philip French wrote, "The film is wearing well and has attained a classic status without becoming respectable or losing its sense of danger."